I Choose Happiness over Prestige: Giving up Law for NTU PPGA + USP (Julius Ong)

 Furthermore, I started to have doubts about whether Law truly is for me, as I honestly had very little interest in aspects of Law outside of Public International Law, and was not very keen on the other aspects of law which make up the core of a legal education (do some research on the Law curriculum for more info).
 To further illustrate my point, I attended the NUS Law Welcome Weekend which included a short masterclass on constitutional law, and hearing people enthusiastically discuss legal hot topics such as the current crypto laws in Singapore while I really couldn’t care less, made me wonder if I even had the required level of intellectual curiosity and interest to slog through more than 5 years of Law School and the Bar Exam.
 Moreover, truthfully, I don’t have any lofty ideals about fighting for justice with my Law degree at all, which is a big part of why many people want to do Law and is what pulls them through tough times.

 On the other hand, I went for a Welcome Dinner hosted by NTU’s School of Social Sciences, and had the opportunity to speak with a Professor specialising in East Asian/Indo-Pacific security, which so happens to be my area of interest.
 I truly enjoyed the short conversation we had, which further shifted me away from Law to PPGA.
-It also helped me to realise that not all reading and writing is the same too (which is a pretty Asian parent way of comparing the two courses); in Social Sciences, there is often no right answer, whereas Law prizes brevity and answering the question directly.
+It also helped me to realise that not all reading and writing is the same too (which is a pretty Asian parent way of comparing the two courses); in Social Sciences, there is often no right answer, whereas Law prizes brevity and direct answers.

 Apart from interest, there was another pull factor for NTU: the University Scholars Programme, which is one of the Premier Scholars Programmes (the others are CN Yang for Science research, Renaissance Engineering Programme for Engineering, and Turing AI for CS/DSAI).
 Basically, it is a liberal arts programme similar to NUS College, that replaces a few electives and (somewhat unpopular) Interdisciplinary Collaborative Core modules with its own curriculum, as well as provides opportunities for networking, overseas experience, and 4(!) years of guaranteed hall stay.